chnm/bom/bom-website/content/api-docs.md

 The current API has five endpoints, two for serving user interfaces and three for returning the data to an interactive table.

 The endpoints can accept `limit` and `offset` values, but also provides them as defaults.
-The limit is set to 25 records, and offset to 0.
-This means in each endpoint you are seeing records 1-25.
+The limit is set to 25 records, and offset to 0 by default.
+This means in each endpoint you are seeing records 1-25, but this number can be adjusted higher.
 We're using limit and offset to handle pagination in the web application.
 You can also provide `limit` (and `offset`) to return a greater number of records.
+If no limit or offset is provided, the endpoint will return all of the data in the database.

 <https://data.chnm.org/bom/bills?start-year=1648&end-year=1754&bill-type=Weekly&limit=500&offset=0>